Yossi Beilin: Oslo Agreement, Geneva Initiative

 In 1992, after the victory of the Labour Party, he was appointed Deputy Minister of Foreign Affairs under Shimon Peres.
 Secretly, without informing his superiors, Beilin began the Oslo Process, a critical agreement reached between Israel and the Palestinians that led to the establishment of the Palestinian Authority in the West Bank and Gaza.

 In 1995, under the Prime Minister Yitzhak Rabin administration, he was appointed Minister of Economy and Planning.
-During this period he formulated with Mahmoud Abbas (Abu Mazen), the "Beilin–Abu Mazen understandings" as a possible basis for a final settlement between Israel and a Palestinian state.
+During this period he formulated with Mahmoud Abbas (Abu Mazen), the Beilin–Abu Mazen agreement as a possible basis for a final settlement between Israel and a Palestinian state.
 These agreements were never signed, but formed the basis of other initiatives.
 After the assassination of Yitzhak Rabin, Beilin served in the government of Shimon Peres as Minister in the Prime Minister's Office.

 At that time Beilin was also interested in strengthening Israel's relations with world Jewry and American Jews in particular.
-He initiated the process that lead to the establishment of the Birthright Program in 1999.
+He initiated the process that led to the establishment of the Birthright Program in 1999.

 In 1997 he was second in line after Ehud Barak as contender for head of the Labour party and as candidate for Prime Minister.
 From 1999 to 2001, under Prime Minister Barak, he served as Minister of Justice.
 He also served for a short time as Minister of Religious Affairs.
 In a usual move for Israeli politicians, he resigned his Knesset seat when he became a minister in 1999.

 In 2003 Beilin, along with MK Yael Dayan, left the Labour Party due to its decision to join Prime Minister Sharon's coalition and joined the Meretz Party, which he headed from 2004–2008.
 From 2006 to 2008, he represented Meretz in the Knesset.
 In 2008 he retired from political life.

 In 2001 he participated in the Israeli–Palestinian Taba Talks in Egypt.
 As Beilin left government, he initiated the informal negotiation on a very detailed peace agreement model, with Palestinian minister Yasser Abed Rabbo and others.

 In 2003, after a lengthy process, he signed the Geneva Accords, creating a possible structure of a permanent agreement between Israel and an independent Palestinian state.
 In an interview Prime Minister Ariel Sharon gave to the New York Times on April 14, 2004, Sharon said that one of the reasons for his unexpected decision to withdraw from Gaza was his attempt to prevent the implementation of the Geneva Initiative."

 With the outbreak of the Second Lebanon War (2006), Beilin expressed support for the war.
 However, he objected to the introduction of ground forces, instead believing that Israel should attack military targets in Syria because it arms Hezbollah.

 On October 28, 2008, prior to the eighteenth elections, Beilin announced his retirement from political life.
 On November 3, the Knesset held a farewell meeting for Beilin with, at the time Israeli President Shimon Peres and Prime Minister Ehud Olmert.
 Benjamin Netanyahu spoke as head of the opposition and Ehud Barak as head of the Labour Party.